Disclosure: This post is sponsored by RYOBI. All opinions, images and love of DIY projects and great vacations are 100% mine.

 18. (optional) Look up distances for each destination.

-This depends if you want to include the distances on your arrows or not.
+This depends on whether you want to include the distances on your arrows or not.
 I think it adds some fun to the sign.
-Of course, it’s also a little depressing to realize how far away you are from your favorite tropical swim up bar!
+Of course, it’s also a little depressing to realize how far away you are from your favorite tropical swim-up bar!